maxsharabayko/ietf-moq-metrics/draft-sharabayko-moq-metrics.md

 --- abstract

-This document defines an approach of objectively measuring transmission delay, jitter, and other performance metrics for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure.
+This document defines an approach of objectively measuring transmission such metrics like delay, jitter, and loss-related transmission metrics for a QUIC {{RFC9000}} connection using an artificially generated payload of a specific structure.
+The measurement is to be carried on an application level to be protocol-independent.

-TODO (Maxim): Should we mention that this is done at an application (or application protocol) level?

 --- middle